 - Aim for at least two gentle cleanings each day.
 One can be with a gentle cleanser and water, and the other can be with saline solution, King says.

 When cleaning a piercing, dermatologists suggest you avoid using hydrogen peroxide, rubbing alcohol, or anything drying.
 "It can cause cracks in the skin, delay healing and actually introduce infection," Frank says.

 You should also steer clear of harsh cleansers or acids, King says.
 Along with hydrogen peroxide and rubbing alcohol, this includes products like salicylic acid, glycolic acid, and other alpha and beta hydroxy acids.
 "These ingredients can kill the new epithelial cells migrating into the wound, and this can slow healing," King explains.

-Cleaning a piercing is an important step you can take to avoid infection, irritation, inflammation, and scarring.
+Cleaning a piercing is crucial to avoid infection, irritation, inflammation, and scarring.
 It's good practice to clean a piercing two or three times each day while the piercing heals.
 For one of these cleanings, apply saline solution to the piercing with a Q-Tip or gauze.
-For the other cleaning, a gentle cleanser and water should do the trick.
-Stay away from harsh products like hydrogen peroxide, rubbing alcohol, and acids, as these can actually slow healing.
+A gentle cleanser and water should do the trick for the other cleaning.
+Avoid harsh products like hydrogen peroxide, rubbing alcohol, and acids, as these can actually slow healing.